 Most of my weekends are spent catching up on laundry and yard work, running errands and maybe getting together with friends or family for a casual dinner or cookout.
 Not last weekend, though.
-On Saturday morning I gave Scott a quick peck on the cheek as I ran out the door to meet up with my fellow bloggers for brunch and a tour of the world famous Diplomat Beach Resort and Spa.
+On Saturday morning I gave Scott a quick peck on the cheek as I ran out the door to meet up with my fellow bloggers for brunch and a tour of The Diplomat Beach Resort and Spa.
 I know, it’s tough work…

 I met up with my posse at the Point Royal restaurant located just off the atrium of the hotel lobby.
 It was just after ten o’clock and I was starving.
 Within moments I was welcomed with a selection of coffee, juices (freshly squeezed) and tea.